 An easy way to remember the meanings of dioecious and monoecious is to look to the Greek prefixes di, which means two, and mono, which means one.
 With dioecious species, each plant is either a male or female member.
 Some plants of the species have only male reproductive organs, or stamens, while other plants of the species have only female reproductive parts or pistils.

 With monoecious species, each plant has some flowers with stamens and other flowers with pistils—both types of flowers are found on the same plant.

 Finally, in the hermaphroditic or bisexual group, each flower is identical, containing both male stamens and female pistils.

-What does that mean in practical terms?
-It means that you must have at least one male plant growing in or around your landscaping for the fruit-bearing female plants to be pollinated, when the plants in question are dioecious plants.
-Holly shrubs are an example of such plants.
-To get the kind of berry production from a 'Blue Princess' holly that you see in my photo, you need to supply a male cultivar to do the pollinating.
+When the plants are dioecious, you must have at least one corresponding male plant growing in or around your landscaping for the fruit-bearing female plants to be pollinated.
+For example, holly shrubs (Ilex) are dioecious plants.
+To get good berry production from a 'Blue Princess' holly shrub, therefore, you need to supply a nearby male cultivar to do the pollinating.

-Another Distinction: Plants With Unisexual Flowers vs. Plants With Bisexual Flowers
+Unisexual Flowers vs. Bisexual Flowers

 Short List of Dioecious Plants

 Most of the landscape plants home gardeners grow are either monoecious (both male and female flowers on the same plant) or bisexual, with each flower containing both male and female parts), so you don't have to give them much thought in terms of reproduction.
 With dioecious plants, on the other hand, you must have both male and female plants to ensure the females that will bear berries or seeds.
 Only about 5 percent of all plants fall into this category.
 In addition to holly, here are some common dioecious plants you might want in your landscape: